Azure/Metrics-Advisor-for-Equipment.github.io/docs/09-Best Practice.md

 ## 3. Choose a metric

-When it comes to real-world problems or business-related problems, you really need to know what it is that you want to achieve.
+When it comes to real-world or business-related problems, you really need to know what you want to achieve.
 So **what is the metric?** What kind of performance is the performance level you actually need?
-You should, beforehand, know what is the expected level of performance that would be OK for the application so that you can also know, do I need more data, is this already good enough, and so on, and also how to measure it.
-And especially in some cases, it might also be very clear what the prediction and accuracy that you are looking for is.
+You should, beforehand, know the expected performance level that would be OK for the application so that you can also know if I need more data, is this already good enough, and so on, and how to measure it.
+And especially in some cases, it might also be very clear what the prediction and accuracy that you are looking for are.

 Example metrics you could check include: